ebarnett2/batotp/README.md

 Any of these examples can be executed by copying the config.dat file from the robot subfolder to the input folder, along with the trajectory data file specified in config.dat.

 Detailed descriptions are provided for (d) and (e) below.
-GNU Octave .m scripts are described below for generating input trajectory data files and for plotting the optimization output.
+Additionally, GNU Octave .m scripts are described below for generating input trajectory data files and for plotting the optimization output.
 Matlab can also be used to run the scripts.
 Octave is free, open-source Scientific Programming Language with a syntax is largely compatible with Matlab:

 https://www.gnu.org/software/octave/